moest-np/center-randomize/README.md

 ## Parameters

-PREF_DISTANCE_THRESHOLD = 2  # Preferred threshold distance in kilometers, ceters should be within this distance from school if possible
+PREF_DISTANCE_THRESHOLD = 2  # Preferred threshold distance in kilometers, centers should be within this distance from school if possible

 ABS_DISTANCE_THRESHOLD = 7  # Absolute threshold distance in kilometers

 MIN_STUDENT_IN_CENTER = 10  # minimum number of students from a school to be assigned to a center under normal circumstances

-STRETCH_CAPACITY_FACTOR = 0.02  # how much can center capacity be streched if need arises
+STRETCH_CAPACITY_FACTOR = 0.02  # how much can center capacity be stretched if need arises

 PREF_CUTOFF = -4 # Do not allocate students with pref score less than cutoff